Covid – 19 Vaccination information

 Posted Tuesday, December 15, 2020 4:14 PM

-In line with the JCVI guidance, Sherwood Forest Hospitals Vaccination Hub is now providing Covid-19 vaccinations for people over the age of 75, whilst continuing to also provide protection for frontline health and care workers.
-If you are over 75 you can now book your appointment here.
+In line with the JCVI guidance, Sherwood Forest Hospitals, King's Mill Hospital Vaccination Hub is providing Covid-19 vaccinations for people in the latest vaccination cohorts, whilst continuing to also provide protection for frontline health and care workers.
+If you are eligible you can visit a number of walk-in vaccination centres across Nottingham and Nottinghamshire, more information can be found here.
+Or you can book online via the national booking site or you can call 119.

-Our King’s Mill Hospital site is one of the 50 hospital hubs that is taking part in the national vaccination programme and we continue to vaccinate over 80s and health care workers against Covid-19.
+Our King’s Mill Hospital site is one of the 50 hospital hubs that is taking part in the national vaccination programme and we continue to vaccinate those in the eligible cohorts against Covid-19.

 If you have been invited for a vaccine click here for directions to the vaccination centre.